agroce/tstl/README.md

 # A line beginning with an @ is just python code.

-pool: <int> 10
+pool: <int> 5

-# A pool is a set of values we'll produce (and need) in testing.
+# A pool is a set of values we'll produce and use in testing.
-# We need some integers, and we'll let TSTL produce up to 10 of them.
+# We need some integers, and we'll let TSTL produce up to 5 of them.
 # The name is a variable name, basically, but often will be like a
 # type name, showing how the value is used.